modern-hobbyist/modern-hexleaf/README.md

         ![BlynkImage](https://github.com/csteamengine/HexLeaf/blob/master/images/IMG_5288.png)
 1. Plug it in, press Play and control your hexes!
-1. If Alexa integration is working *(currently its not)*, then have Alexa scan for new devices and include your lights in any routines you want!
+1. Have Alexa scan for new devices and add the newly found light to any groups you want.
+    1. I have an "Office" group so I can turn all my lights on and off by saying "Alexa, start up the office" or "Alexa, shut down the office."

 ![BlynkImage](https://github.com/csteamengine/HexLeaf/blob/master/images/IMG_2474.png)
 ![BlynkImage](https://github.com/csteamengine/HexLeaf/blob/master/images/IMG_3080.png)